 The amendments to IAS 1 clarifies certain requirements for determining whether a liability should be classified as current or non-current and requires new disclosures for non-current liabilities that are subject to covenants within 12 months after the reporting date.
+The amendments are effective for annual periods beginning on or after January 1, 2024, and are required to be applied retrospectively.
 The amendment requires the classification of liabilities as current or non-current depending on the rights existing at the end of the reporting period and clarifies that management's expectations in respect of settlement do not affect classification.
 Liabilities are classified as noncurrent if the company has a substantive right to defer settlement for at least twelve months at the end of the reporting period.
-"Settlement" is defined as the extinguishment of a liability with cash, other economic resources, or an entity's own equity instruments.
+'Settlement' is defined as the extinguishment of a liability with cash, other economic resources, or an entity's own equity instruments.
 There is an exception for convertible instruments that might be converted into equity, but only for those instruments where the conversion option is classified as an equity instrument as a separate component of a compound financial instrument.
-The adoption of these amendments on May 1, 2024, did not have a material impact on the Company's consolidated financial statements.
+The adoption of these amendments on May 1, 2024 did not have a material impact on the Company's consolidated financial statements.

-Certain new accounting standards and interpretations have been issued that are not mandatory for the current period and have not been early adopted:
+The following is the amendment to the accounting standard that has been issued but is not mandatory for the current year and has not been early adopted by the Company: